ankur512512/rubyonrails/README.md

 #### Production

-Go to production folder and you will see all the required files.
+Come back to the home directory of cloned git repository and go to production folder to see all the required files.
 ```bash
 cd production
 ```